mozohack/Bots_With_Dots/README.md

 b.
 Doctogram does not prescribe any kind of medication and is only meant for giving the user a probable disease that he might be suffering from based on his Symptoms.
 c.
 Doctogram would provide information about nearest health care units which provides treatment for the disease.

+## Approach
+We have made use of two classifying algorithms- Random Forest Classification and Decision Tree Classification.As input,symptoms are provided for the model.Based on the symptoms input, the disease is predicted.
+A hyperlink is generated with a link to that particular disease so that the user can read up more about it.
+Another feature is the option of looking up Hospitals within a 4km radius from your current location to make an appointment and get checkup up with ease at the earliest.

 ## Usage
 In Git Bash
 ```bash